took025/frontend-test/README.md

 # FrontendTest
 first of all run npm install to instal node modules,

-next run ng serve to execute project,
+next run ng-serve to execute project,

 and then `json-server --watch db.json` for a dev server.